 Students who have AES plans for extended time accommodations or other needs should contact biougrad@indiana.edu before scheduling their exams.

-Technology requirements to use Examity:
+Technology requirements to use Honorlock:

 Other requirements:

-Academic integrity and academic misconduct: Please note that while Examity proctors or software may flag suspected cheating during exams, these measures do not constitute a determination of academic misconduct.
-Any suspicion of misconduct will be referred to the Office of Student Conduct and evaluated through a fair and transparent process (see https://studentcode.iu.edu/responsibilities/academic-misconduct.html Links to an external site.)
+Honorlock may flag activity during exams for review, but flagged behavior alone does not constitute academic misconduct.
+Any concerns will be referred to the Office of Student Conduct and evaluated through a fair and transparent process.

 Students can determine their eligibility to take the exam and sign up below.
 Students who are not in one of the eligible groups listed above and still take the exam will not have their scores considered for credit.